a-flyleaf/ygbtdm/gallery/roundups.md

 ---
-layout: 1.1
+layout: 1.2
 title: monthly roundups
-subpage: gallery
 css: main h2{font-size:3em; text-align:center; margin:1em auto .5em;}
 ---
-In 2021, I started ending every month with a giant wall of art that wouldn't otherwise have been posted.
+Since January 2021, I've been ending each month with a wall of art that wouldn't have been posted otherwise; mostly sketches and doodles of varying completion, and some works-in-progress of things that *did* get posted.

 Originals are [on deviantArt](https://www.deviantart.com/a-flyleaf/gallery/81345929/compilation-stuff); these versions have non-story-related content cropped and/or faded out.

-None of these are captioned; apologies for the inconvenience.
+None are captioned; apologies for the inconvenience.

 ## 2021
 <section id="gallery" class="artwall roundup">